NuSpaceSim/nupyprop/README.rst

     neutrinos.

 13. ``-htc`` or ``--htc_mode``: High throughput computing mode.
-If set to yes, the code will be optimized to run in high throughput computing mode.
+If set to yes, the code will be optimized to run in high throughput computing mode, where the final output is not in *.h5 format.
+But instead individual files in *.dat format that can be then post processed for each parallel job.
     Default is no.

 **Note**: This program uses OpenMP for propagating the huge number of neutrinos injected.